AndyDune/DateTime/README.md

 Format datetime
 ------------

 It has method `format()` to get formated datetiem data as string.
-Method waits string as for date() function.
+Method waits string like date() function.
 ```php
 use AndyDuneTest\DateTime\DateTime;
 $dt = new DateTime();